Mainframe History: How Mainframe Computers Have Changed Over the Years

 See how to offload, accelerate and lower cost of your mainframe to maximize its value

 Today, mainframe computers are much smaller and more agile than they were decades ago.

 IBM mainframes are now about the size of a refrigerator.
 Modern mainframes don’t weigh more than a (very heavily packed) car.

 They cost a lot less, too.
 Although IBM mainframes still had price tags in the million-dollar range in the early 2000s, today you can pick one up for closer to $100,000.

 Over the past half-century of mainframe history, the machines have evolved rapidly and remarkably.
 Modern mainframe computers are hardly the huge, crazily expensive, unwieldy machines of yore.
 They readily integrate legacy with modern technologies, allowing you to do things like run COBOL apps on z/OS alongside Docker containers on Linux (using z/VM) on the same physical machine.

 And they remain powerhouses for number crunching and data analytics; in fact, IBM’s latest mainframes boast the most powerful processors in the world, with IBM z15 capable of processing up to 1 trillion web transactions per day and supporting 2.4 million Docker containers.

-Read our eBook: Getting the Most Out of Your Mainframe for tips on maximizing the value of your mainframe.
+Read our whitepaper: Getting the Most Out of Your Mainframe for tips on maximizing the value of your mainframe.